 You can build and run Rubinius from the source directory.
 You do not need to install Rubinius to run it.
 The directions below will detail both installing Rubinius and running it from the source directory.

-Rubinius uses LLVM for the JIT compiler.
-Rubinius depends on a particular
+Rubinius uses LLVM for the JIT compiler and depends on LLVM 3.x.
+The

 --skip-system to the

 The Rubinius source code is available as a tarball and as a project on Github.
 You can download the tarball here.

 To use Git:

 git clone git://github.com/rubinius/rubinius.git

 If you are planning on using Rubinius to run your application, this is a good option.
 However, you can also run Rubinius directly from the source directory.
 See the next section for more details on that.